floragunncom/search-guard-docs/_content/_docs_tls/tls_generate_installation_script.md

 * ``cd`` into `<Elasticsearch directory>/plugins/search-guard-flx/tools`
 * Execute ``./install_demo_configuration.sh``(``chmod`` the script first if necessary.)

-The demo installer will ask if you would like to install the demo certificates, if the Search Guard configuaration should be automatically initialized and if cluster mode should be enabled.
+The demo installer will ask if you would like to install the demo certificates, if the Search Guard configuration should be automatically initialized and if cluster mode should be enabled.
 Answer as follows:

 ```bash
 Search Guard FLX Demo Installer